neurobagel/bagel-cli/README.md

 ```

 ### Singularity
-Build a Singularity image for `bagel-cli` using the DockerHub image:
+Build a Singularity image for `bagel-cli` using the Docker Hub image:
 `singularity pull bagel.sif docker://neurobagel/bagelcli`

 ## Running the CLI
 CLI commands can be accessed using the Docker/Singularity image.

-NOTE: The Docker examples below assume you are using the DockerHub image for the CLI.
+NOTE: The Docker examples below assume that you are using the official [Neurobagel Docker Hub](https://hub.docker.com/u/neurobagel) image for the CLI.
 If you have instead locally built an image, replace `neurobagel/bagelcli` in commands with your built image tag.

 ### To see the CLI options: